 Once you have an informal agreement with your SME, document it with a formal, written course development agreement.
 In your agreement, make sure you define deliverables, timelines, project scope and constraints, reviewers, and measurements of success.
 Putting the details on paper (real or virtual) is a huge step toward aligning everyone’s expectations.

 A big part of a good working relationship is respecting each other’s contributions and expertise.
 But it’s not valuable if you only think it—tell your SME!
 Obviously, the easiest way to let your SME know you value her is with an email.
 But even better?
 Send one to her manager too, praising your SME’s input.
-And if you really want to be a star, get your SME a small gift expressing your appreciation.
 Little gestures like this can pay big dividends later on.

 Want to know more about how to work with SMEs to create amazing e-learning?
 Learn more about engaging productively with SMEs by downloading our free e-book, “The Essential Guide to Working with Subject Matter Experts.”